-■ The Peace Media Center issues a special page of feature articles, published twice a month as an insert in the Chugoku Shimbun’s main newspaper.
+■ The Peace Media Center issues a special page of feature articles, published every week as an insert in the Chugoku Shimbun’s main newspaper.
 These articles, originally in Japanese, are translated into English to enhance the web content.

 ■ The Peace Media Center lends support to Peace Seeds, a peace newspaper produced by youth in Japan as another regular insert in the main newspaper.
 An accompanying web version of this newspaper is available in both English and Japanese.